Texts by G. Hopkins set in Art Songs and Choral Works

 - We have had other such afternoons (We have had other such afternoons) (from The Journals) - A. Gilbert [x]

-- We have had other such afternoons (from The Journals) [x] - A. Gilbert
+- We have had other such afternoons (from The Journals) - A. Gilbert [x]

-- When will you ever, Peace, wild wooddove, shy wings shut (from Poems of Gerard Manley Hopkins) - D. Gow, T. Hold, E. Křenek, E. Maconchy, D. Morgan, L. Talma, G. Williams, R. Woollen (Peace)
+- When will you ever, Peace, wild wooddove, shy wings shut (from Poems of Gerard Manley Hopkins) - D. Gow, E. Hill, T. Hold, E. Křenek, E. Maconchy, D. Morgan, L. Talma, G. Williams, R. Woollen (Peace)

 - When will you ever, Peace, wild wooddove, shy wings shut (When will you ever, Peace, wild wooddove, shy wings shut) (from Poems of Gerard Manley Hopkins) - L. Talma